Why Does Sprouted Bread Need To Be Refrigerated?

 There are so many choices when it comes to bread—white, brown, wholewheat, wholegrain, and now, sprouted bread.
 At the grocery store, you’ll find some types of sprouted bread in the freezer aisle.
 Why does sprouted bread need to be refrigerated?
 This is because most store-bought sprouted breads are preservative-free.
-And technically, the best place to keep sprouted bread for long term storage is actually the freezer, not the refrigerator.
+And technically, the best place to keep sprouted bread for long-term storage is actually the freezer, not the refrigerator.
+You can also keep sprouted bread at room temperature for up to 5 days.

 While it may seem like a good place to store bread, many say that the fridge is actually the last place you’ll want to place a fresh loaf in.
 This is because the fridge tends to dry bread out.
 And nobody wants that, right?